differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 We have thus far assumed that the data for public pre-training can be cheaply obtained.
 This, however, does not imply that determining whether a particular source of data is appropriate for public pre-training is an easy problem.
 Using publicly available data is not necessarily risk-free in terms of privacy.
-For instance, the authors of [33] were able to extract personally identifiable information from a GPT-2 model pre-trained on data scraped from the public internet.
+For instance, the authors of [[33](https://www.usenix.org/conference/usenixsecurity21/presentation/carlini-extracting)] were able to extract personally identifiable information from a GPT-2 model pre-trained on data scraped from the public internet.

 Self-supervised pre-training has led to progress in private deep learning, but leveraging pre-trained models alone will not address several fundamental challenges to differentially private learning.
-First and foremost, the datasets of machine learning tasks may be sampled from long-tailed distributions [21].
+First and foremost, the datasets of machine learning tasks may be sampled from long-tailed distributions [[21](https://proceedings.neurips.cc/paper/2020/hash/1e14bfe2714193e7af5abc64ecbd6b46-Abstract.html)].
-When privately trained on such datasets, a machine learning model may fail to acquire the learning signal necessary to perform accurate predictions for examples on the tail [28] or from underrepresented (sub)populations [29].
+When privately trained on such datasets, a machine learning model may fail to acquire the learning signal necessary to perform accurate predictions for examples on the tail [[28](https://dl.acm.org/doi/abs/10.1145/3442188.3445934)] or from underrepresented (sub)populations [[29](https://proceedings.neurips.cc/paper/2019/hash/fc0de4e0396fff257ea362983c2dda5a-Abstract.html)].
 Second, many machine learning problems are in a domain where public data (even unlabeled data) may be sparse, e.g., medical imaging.
 Developing refined versions of the pre-train-fine-tune approach for problems from these domains is an interesting avenue for future work.

 Lastly, differential privacy as one specific definition of privacy may not capture all that’s desired for privacy in reality.
-For instance, while differentially private algorithms naturally give machine unlearning guarantees [30, 32], tailored unlearning algorithms tend to have higher capacities of unlearning [31].
+For instance, while differentially private algorithms naturally give machine unlearning guarantees [[30](https://ieeexplore.ieee.org/abstract/document/9519428), [32](https://ieeexplore.ieee.org/abstract/document/7163042)], tailored unlearning algorithms tend to have higher capacities of unlearning [[31](https://proceedings.neurips.cc/paper/2021/hash/9627c45df543c816a3ddf2d8ea686a99-Abstract.html)].
 In addition, what constitutes a record in the differential privacy framework can oftentimes be unclear.
-Inappropriately defined example boundaries can create correlated records which cause differential privacy guarantees to degrade [22].
+Inappropriately defined example boundaries can create correlated records which cause differential privacy guarantees to degrade [[22](https://arxiv.org/abs/1603.01508)].
-Moreover, differential privacy guarantees won't directly prevent the inference of private data outside the original context [23].
+Moreover, differential privacy guarantees won't directly prevent the inference of private data outside the original context [[23](https://heinonline.org/hol-cgi-bin/get_pdf.cgi?handle=hein.journals/washlr79&section=16)].
 These are fundamental limitations of differential privacy which improvements to differentially private learning won't touch on.

-[^1]: Authors of [18] framed these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.
+[^1]: Authors of [[18](https://arxiv.org/abs/2108.07258)] framed these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.

 [^2]: The idea of privately fine-tuning a publicly pre-trained model certainly isn’t new.
-One of the first differentially private deep learning papers [19] considered an experiment which fine-tuned convolutional nets on CIFAR-10 which were pre-trained on CIFAR-100.
+One of the first differentially private deep learning papers [[19](https://arxiv.org/abs/1607.00133)] considered an experiment which fine-tuned convolutional nets on CIFAR-10 which were pre-trained on CIFAR-100.
 Results on privately fine-tuning *self-supervised* models are, on the other hand, more recent.
 Covering these results is our main focus here.

-[^3]: Blue and pink sphere avatars taken from [18].
+[^3]: Blue and pink sphere avatars taken from [[18](https://arxiv.org/abs/2108.07258)].
 Credit to [Drew A. Hudson](https://cs.stanford.edu/~dorarad/) for making these.

-[^4]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [27].
-It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results [11].
+[^4]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [[27](https://openreview.net/pdf?id=rJg851rYwH)].
+It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results [[11](https://arxiv.org/abs/2110.05679)].

 [^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some training and test instances for downstream tasks may already appear in the pre-training data.
 Self-supervised pre-training therefore can give models an opportunity to “see” this data even before they are privately fine-tuned.
-Authors of [17] confirmed that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText); these common tasks, however, don't include those studied by authors of [11].
+Authors of [[17](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)] confirmed that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText); these common tasks, however, don't include those studied by authors of [[11](https://arxiv.org/abs/2110.05679)].
 The numbers suggest a possibility that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any instance for any downstream task for which evaluation was performed.

 ## Acknowledgements

-The authors thank Nicolas Papernot for detailed feedback and edit suggestions.
+The authors thank Nicolas Papernot and Gautam Kamath for detailed feedback and edit suggestions.

+---

 ## References
 [1] Rahman MA, Rahman T, Laganière R, Mohammed N, Wang Y. Membership Inference Attack against Differentially Private Deep Learning Model.
 Trans.
 Data Priv..
 2018 Apr 1;11(1):61-79.